 I sometimes believe in luck and I definitely believe in timing.
 But I don’t believe in fate, or destiny, or even (especially) God.
-Still, every now and then a series of coincidences leads to a conclusion that may in hindsight seem like fate.
-You look back, and it may feel like a force was guiding you toward a future you did not plan but also marched directly toward.
-A future that you didn’t foresee but embraced, in small but meaningful ways.
+Still, every now and then a series of coincidences lead to a conclusion that may in hindsight seem like fate.
+You look back, and it may feel like a force was guiding you toward a future you did not plan for but also marched directly toward.
+A future you did not foresee but also embraced, in small but meaningful ways.

 In the fall of 2012, I was on an airplane going to visit a friend I’d met on the Internet.
 This is not typical behavior for me, but that visit began a friendship that has become one of the dearest in my life.
 On that airplane, I was skimming Facebook posts and saw a call for Rumpus poetry reviews.
 I emailed Brian Spears, Rumpus Poetry Editor, and my first review for the site appeared a few months later.